 - Becker-DeGroot-Marschak – Incentive customers to be truthful by having customer pay if their stated WTP is lower than a randomly generated number

-- Van-Westerndof – Not recommended as there are theoretical issues.
+- Van-Westerndorp – Not recommended for this type of study as there are theoretical issues.